 So the image, apparently, was chosen because it was a story about sexual relationships between vegans, or “fruity” types.
 But in order to make fruit look sexual, they positioned them asymmetrically with the pear not just standing next to the apple, or even taller than the apple, but towering over it.
 It’s the implication of power difference (and the satin sheets) that make this seem like a sexual image instead of, say, a sleepy one.

 This post originally appeared in 2007.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
 You can follow her on Twitter, Facebook, and Instagram.